example42/example42.github.io/_posts/2017-03-27-environment_caching.md

 But how can I let Puppet know that new code is available so the compiler uses the new code instead of the cached catalog?

-Puppet server provides an [environment API](https://docs.puppet.com/puppetserver/latest/admin-api/v1/environment-cache.html) where you can delete specific environments.
-Usually you want to run this API call on r10k postrun.
+Puppet server provides an [admin API](https://docs.puppet.com/puppetserver/latest/admin-api/v1/environment-cache.html) where you can delete the caches of specific environments.
+Usually you want to run this API call on r10k postrun or whenever you deploy Puppet code on your Puppet master.

 This also solves another side effect: race-condition when updating an environment while the compiler is in progress of generating a catalog for a node.

+A sample script that flushes the environment cache is available on [PSICK](https://github.com/example42/psick/blob/production/bin/puppet_flush_environment_cache.sh), you can run it, as root, on the Puppet server to flush the cache of all the environments or the one passed as argument.

+It runs basically a command like this:

+    curl -i --cert $(puppet config print hostcert) \
+    --key $(puppet config print hostprivkey) \
+    --cacert $(puppet config print cacert) \
+    -X DELETE \
+    https://$(puppet config print server):8140/puppet-admin-api/v1/environment-cache

 Martin Alfke